Delicious, buttery morsels of bread with hints of aniseed

 - Begin to mix the dry ingredients and slowly add the milk and juice mixture to it to begin to form a dough.

-- This should be followed by the eggs.
-Add one egg at a time and let it fully incorporate before adding the next one.
+- Add one egg at a time and let it fully incorporate before adding the next one.

 - Knead for five minutes until you have a smooth and elastic dough.
 The dough will not be too soft at this point.